puti-projects/puti/README_EN.md

 #### Source installation

-The source installation requires that the system has the required version of the Go language installed, as Go 1.11 and above is recommended, so we are not concerned about the GOPATH issue.
-In view of certain factors, in order to have a better package download experience, the Vendor directory has been built into the project and managed with the go module.
+The project uses Go Module, so Go 1.13 and above are required.
+The Vendor directory is currently removed, because now `go proxy` can solve some problems well.

 ```sh
 # Download